 Peter Simon Clinical Associate Professor of Epidemiology.
 Specializations: Health care in Haiti.

 Barbara Stonestreet Professor of Pediatrics.
 Specializations: Health care in the Dominican Republic.

-Patrick Vivier Royce Family Associate Professor of Teaching Excellence and Associate Professor of Health Services, Policy and Practice.
-Specializations: Medicaid managed care, childhood obesity, health issues for low income families, health services research, immunizations, information technology, lead poisoning, and preventive services.
+Patrick Vivier Royce Family Associate Professor of Teaching Excellence.
+Associate Professor of Health Services - Policy and Practice.
+Specializations: Medicaid managed care, childhood obesity, health issues for low income families, health services research, immunizations, information technology, lead poisoning, preventive services.